Listen to this post

 This question is loaded and requires some introspection to answer.

-Finding a balance between generalists and specialists is likely the right approach if you’re building a team.
-Without specialists, solving problems that require a deep understanding of software technology are impossible to solve.
-Without a generalist, a team might miss out on a perspective that will make a challenging problem go away altogether.
+Finding a balance between generalists and specialists is likely the right approach if you're building a team.
+Without specialists, solving problems that require a deep understanding of software technology is impossible.
+Without a generalist, a team might miss out on a perspective that will make a challenging problem disappear.
 The law of the instrument comes into play when we have tipped the balance too far towards specialization.

 I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.Abraham Maslow - 1966

 I once worked with a guy that used the SQL Server database for everything.
 This guy stored the entire user interface definition in the database.
 He succeeded in tightly coupling the whole enterprise to SQL Server.
 He was enthusiastic about the power of this paradigm.
 I wasn't sure if he was joking, but he talked about creating a SQL MVC book.

-On the other hand, knowing a small amount of everything isn’t useful.
-It’s important to deep dive into key concepts like design patterns, clean coding techniques, etc.
+On the other hand, knowing a small amount of everything isn't practical.
+It's important to deep dive into critical concepts like design patterns, clean coding techniques, etc.

 Full Stack Developer vs. Software Developer